 Evene Estwick

-Dr. Evene Estwick is an Associate Professor of Communication Studies whose teaching and research interests include international media, globalization and the media, Caribbean media and developmental and international communication.
+Dr. Evene Estwick is an Associate Professor and the Department Chair of Communication and Media Studies whose teaching and research interests include international media, globalization and the media, Caribbean media and developmental and international communication.
 Originally from Barbados, Dr. Estwick has served as faculty advisor for study abroad and community service trips to Turkey, Peru, Dominican Republic, Belize, and Tanzania.
-Learn more about her community service in Tanzania.

 Michael Steele